EasyIOS/EasyIOS-Swift/README.md

 * AutoLayout : The HTML layout based on the `AutoLayout`
 * Live Load : Edit the Html file and the view in smulator will update automaticly without rebuild your app
 * Cryptographic HTML : To make the HTML be safety,we provide the `AES Encryption` to encrypt the HTML
+* URLManager : Push or Present the Controller by the custom URL

 ## Usage